outcomehealthcare/redox-hl7-v2/README.md

 # HL7 Trademark and IP Statement
 HL7® and HEALTH LEVEL SEVEN® are trademarks owned by Health Level Seven International.
 HL7® and HEALTH LEVEL SEVEN® are registered with the United States Patent and Trademark Office.

+# Modified NUL and Con files to be windows compatible